OpenEvalProject/evals/manuscripts/elife-04250/v1/manuscript.md

 Finally we look at the spatial extent of the discovered types both within a layer and between layers (Figure 6H).
 We see that, in the absence of distance information, mere connectivity information results in types which only span a small region of space—essentially local cliques.
 Incorporation of distance information results in types which span the entire extent of the layer.
 The depth variance of all models continues to be substantially larger than that predicted by human anatomists—future directions of work include attempting to more strongly encode this prior belief of laminarity.

-## Recovering spatial connectivity in multiple graphs simultaneously
+### Recovering spatial connectivity in multiple graphs simultaneously

 Having shown our model to work on the repeating tessellated, laminar structure of the mammalian retina, we then apply our model to a structurally very different connectome—the whole body of a small roundworm: C. elegans is a model system in developmental neuroscience (White et al., 1986), with the location and connectivity of each of 302 neurons developmentally determined, leading to early measurement of the connectome.
 Unlike the retina, only the motor neurons in C. elegans exhibit regular distribution in space—along the body axis.
 Most interneurons are concentrated in various ganglia that project throughout the entire animal, and the sensory neurons are primarily located in a small number of anterior ganglia.
 C. elegans also differs from the retina in that the measured connectome is actually two separate graphs—one of directed chemical synapses and another of undirected electrical synapses.
 As this is a very different connectome, it allows an interesting generalization test: how well will our model work on such a distinct dataset?

-Using both the chemical and electrical connectivity (see ‘Materials and methods’), we determined the underlying cell types explained by connectivity and distance (
+Using both the chemical and electrical connectivity (see ‘Materials and methods’), we determined the underlying cell types explained by connectivity and distance (Figure 7A).
+A superficial inspection of the results shows clustering into groups consisting roughly homogeneously of motor neurons, sensory neurons, and interneurons.
+Closer examination reveals agreement with the classifications originally outlined by White in 1986 (White et al., 1986).

 ![Figure 7.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig7-v1.jpg)

-**Figure 7.:** C. elegans.(A) Posterior distribution on cell connectivity as a function of discovered type, similar to Figure 6.
+**Figure 7.:** (A) Posterior distribution on cell connectivity as a function of discovered type, similar to Figure 6.
 In (B) we plot neuroanatomist-derived types along with their labels.
 Our model shows a high probability of motor neurons, sensory neurons, and various interneuron classes being of the same type.
 Soma positions along the body axis are plotted in (C) where we see that we cluster spatially distributed motor neurons together, whereas head sensory neurons are more likely to be grouped together as well.
 (D) The receiver operating characteristic (ROC) curves for held-out link probability for both the electrical synapses (gap junctions) and chemical synapses in C. elegans.
 (E) The posterior distribution of the area under the ROC curve (AUC) for the curves in (D).
 (F) Measurements of the agreement of our identified cell types compared to neuroanatomists.
-The high completeness but low homogeneity (and corresponding low adjusted Rand index, ARI) reflects our model's tendency to group multiple types into a single type.DOI: http://dx.doi.org/10.7554/eLife.04250.008
+The high completeness but low homogeneity (and corresponding low adjusted Rand index, ARI) reflects our model's tendency to group multiple types into a single type.

 Note our clustering does not perfectly reflect known divisions—several combinations of head and sensory neurons are combined, and a difficult-to-explain group of mostly VB and DB motor neuron types, with VC split between various groups.
 Our identified cell types thus reflect a ‘coarsening’ of known types, based entirely on connectivity and distance information, even when the organism exhibits substantially less spatial regularity than the retina.

-## Types and connectivity in artificial structures
+### Types and connectivity in artificial structures

-To show the applicability of our method to other connectome-style datasets, we obtained the spatial location and interconnectivity of the transistors in a classic microprocessor, the MOS Technology 6502 (used in the Apple II) (
+To show the applicability of our method to other connectome-style datasets, we obtained the spatial location and interconnectivity of the transistors in a classic microprocessor, the MOS Technology 6502 (used in the Apple II) (James et al., 2010).
+Computer architects use common patterns of transistors when designing circuits, with each transistor having a ‘type’ in the circuit.
+We identified a region of the processor with complex but known structure containing the primary 8-bit registers X, Y, and S (Figure 8).

 ![Figure 8.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig8-v1.jpg)

 **Figure 8.:** (A) The micrograph of the original microprocessor, with the region containing the registers under study highlighted.
 (B) Our graph consists of the interconnections of MOS field-effect transistors with three terminals, Gate, C1, and C2.
 The reconstruction technique did not permit resolution of C1 and C2 into source and drain.
 (C) The spatial distribution of the transistors in each cluster show a clear pattern.
 (D) The clusters and connectivity versus distance for connections between Gate and C1, Gate and C2, and C1 and C2 terminals on a transistor.
 Purple and yellow types have a terminal pulled down to ground and mostly function as inverters.
-The blue types are clocked, stateful transistors, green control the ALU and orange control the special data bus (SDB).DOI: http://dx.doi.org/10.7554/eLife.04250.009
+The blue types are clocked, stateful transistors, green control the ALU and orange control the special data bus (SDB).

 Our algorithm identifies areas of spatial homogeneity that mirror the known structure in the underlying architecture of the circuit, segmenting transistor types recognizable to computer architects.
 Using the original schematics, we see that one identified type contains the ‘clocked’ transistors, which retain digital state.
 Two other types contain transistors with pins C1 or C2 connected to ground, mostly serving as inverters.
 An additional identified type controls the behavior of the three registers of interest (X, Y, and S) with respect to the SB data bus, either allowing them to latch or drive data from the bus.
 The repeat patterns of spatial connectivity are visible in Figure 8C, showing the man-made horizontal and vertical layout of the same types of transistors.